-Capricor leases facilities from Cedars-Sinai Medical Center ("CSMC") pursuant to a lease (the "Facilities Lease") that was originally effective for a three-year period beginning June 1, 2014.
+Capricor leases facilities from Cedars-Sinai Medical Center ("CSMC"), a related party (see Note 9 - "Related Party Transactions"), pursuant to a lease (the "Facilities Lease") that was originally effective for a three-year period beginning June 1, 2014.
 Capricor has subsequently entered into several amendments extending the term of the lease and modifying its terms.
-From August 1, 2017 through March 1, 2019, total monthly rent was \$19,756.
-Effective March 1, 2019, the square footage of the leased premises was reduced, resulting in a rent reduction of approximately \$4,000 per month.
-In July 2019, Capricor exercised an option to extend the term of the Facilities Lease for an additional 12-month period through July 31, 2020 with a monthly lease payment of \$15,805.
-In June 2020, the Company exercised its option to extend the term of the Facilities Lease for an additional 12-month period through July 31, 2021.
-In August 2020, the Company entered into a Fourth Amendment to the Facilities Lease with CSMC pursuant to which the Company was granted an additional option to extend the term of the Facilities Lease for a portion of the leased premises for an additional 12-month period through July 31, 2022 with a reduction of square footage and a monthly lease payment of approximately \$10,700.
+In July 2020, Capricor exercised its option to extend the term of the Facilities Lease for an additional 12-month period through July 31, 2021 with a monthly lease payment of \$15,805.
+The Company has a further option to extend the Facilities Lease with respect to a portion of the leased premises through July 31, 2022 and a monthly lease payment of \$10,707.
+At this time, we are actively evaluating new facilities for our research and development activities or the possible extension of our current lease.

-Included within the table below, future minimum rental payments to related parties totaled \$158,050.
-A summary of future minimum rental payments required under operating leases as of September 30, 2020 is as follows:
+Included within the table below, future minimum rental payments to related parties totaled \$63,220.
+A summary of future minimum rental payments required under operating leases as of March 31, 2021 is as follows:

-Years ended Operating Leases
+Years ended Operating Leases 2021 (4 months) \$ 63,220

-2020 (3 months) \$ 96,102

-2021 110.635

-Expenses incurred under operating leases to unrelated parties for the three months ended September 30, 2020 and 2019 were \$48,687 and \$77,601, respectively, and \$146,061 and \$239,803 for the nine months ended September 30, 2020 and 2019, respectively.
-Expenses incurred under operating leases to related parties for each of the three months ended September 30, 2020 and 2019 were \$47,415.
-Expenses incurred under operating leases to related parties for each of the nine months ended September 2020 and 2019 were \$142,245 and \$150,147, respectively.
+Expenses incurred under operating leases to unrelated parties for the three months ended March 31, 2021 and 2020 were \$39,219 and \$48,687, respectively.
+Expenses incurred under operating leases to related parties for each of the three months ended March 31, 2021 and 2020 were \$47,415.